Felicity Ford is the brains behind KNITSONIK and we were delighted to welcome her to the Kennet Valley Guild as our Speaker.

 A diverse collection of dyed pieces were entered into the competition.

-Marian Proctor won the award with her beautiful silk, hand dyed, spun and woven scarf (pictured across Marian's shoulder and detail image to the right of Marian).
+Marion Proctor won the award with her beautiful silk, hand dyed, spun and woven scarf (pictured across Marion's shoulder and detail image to the right of Marion).